White House readies gun-control plan as more children laid to rest

 After the service for Daniel Barden, 7, a bagpiper played "America the Beautiful," as hundreds of police officers and firefighters, some from New York City and distant towns, stood in formation outside.

-Funerals also were scheduled for Charlotte Bacon and Caroline Previdi, both 6, and Chase Kowalski, 7.
+Funerals were also held for for Charlotte Bacon and Caroline Previdi, both 6, and a wake for Chase Kowalski, 7.

-The impact of the shooting was felt in the business world when private equity firm Cerberus Capital Management LP said it would sell its investment in the company that makes the AR-15-type Bushmaster rifle that was used by Lanza.

-The National Rifle Association gun lobby broke its silence for the first time since the shootings, saying it was "prepared to offer meaningful contributions" to prevent such massacres.
-A news conference was called for Friday.

 The massacre prompted some Republican lawmakers to open the door to a national debate about gun control.

-That may give an opening to Obama, who said he hoped the NRA would reflect on the tragedy as it awaits Biden's recommendations.
+That may give an opening to Obama, who said he hoped the National Rifle Association gun lobby would reflect on the tragedy as it awaits Biden's recommendations.